mrsimpson/homelab/homelab-config/README.md

 1. Decrypt the config using the AGE key
 2. Parse the YAML
 3. Set all values in the target Pulumi stack
+4. Restore ESC environments (requires edit permissions)
-4. Show which secrets need manual setup (empty values)
+5. Show which secrets need manual setup (empty values)

 ## Edit Encrypted Config